dbermond/screencast/README.md

 #### `-f, --format=TYPE`

 Container format of the output video.
-This is to be used with `-u` option (if you want to specify a container format when using automatic output filename choosing).
-When not using `-u` option the container format needs to be specified directly in the output filename.
+This option can be used only with the [`-u`](#-u---auto-filename) option (if you want to specify a container format when using automatic output filename choosing).
 This option cannot be used when entering an output filename.
+When not using the [`-u`](#-u---auto-filename) option, the container format needs to be specified directly in the output filename.

 default: `mp4`